Metric Representations of Network Data: Uniqueness of Metric Projections

-where the inequality comes from specializing the path $P_{xx'}$ to the path $[x, x']$ with just one link from $x$ to $x'$.
-Moreover, if we denote by $P^*_{xx'} = [x = x_0, x_1, \ldots, x_l=x']$ the path achieving the minimum in \eqref{E:proof_prop_canonical_projection_axioms_020}, then we may leverage the fact that $d$ satisfies the triangle inequality to write
+for all $q$, where the inequality comes from specializing the path $P_{xx'}$ to the path $[x, x']$ with just one link from $x$ to $x'$.
+Moreover, if we denote by $P^*_{xx'} = [x = x_0, x_1, \ldots, x_l=x']$ the path achieving the minimum in \eqref{E:proof_prop_canonical_projection_axioms_020}, then we may leverage the fact that $d$ satisfies the q-triangle inequality to write